aaronmams/jekyll-now/_posts/2016-12-08-Researcher Degrees of Freedom, Gartley Patterns, and Porn.md

 > I think these technical traders are using the word 'structure' in the phrase "AB=CD structure" to connote that AB=CD should not be taken literally but rather that a Gartley should have AB and CD legs that are similar.

 > I wish they would just say that because "AB=CD structure" is a completely meaningless pile of poppycock.
 AB is either equal to CD or it is not.
-There is not structure involved.
+There is no structure involved.

 ### Gartley Example 2: